ilesejin/SlitherlinkSolver/README.md

 The problems are crawled from the website https://www.puzzle-loop.com/.
 There are list of problems in `problem_bank.txt`.
 Note that this solver cannot solve the final problem, which is the **Monthly Loop**.

+## Performance

+The solver takes about 0.01 seconds to solve a 25x30 Hard Slitherlink.
+Note that the solver doesn't even go to the DFS stage for 25x30 Hard Slitherlinks; everything is solved in the preprocess stage.
+This solver can solve every problem available in the website within 0.01 seconds, except for the **Monthly Loop**.
+The **Monthly Loop** requires too much DFS steps, so the solver seems to take too much time.

 ## Submission

 `submit.jl` is a code for submission to the [website](https://www.puzzle-loop.com/).
 It requests a problem from the website, solves and submits it, and the website verifies the solution.
 If you provide your api token in `api_token.txt`, you can even submit your solution into the hall of fame.